Best in the World 2011

 Best in the World 2011 was a professional wrestling pay-per-view (PPV) event by Ring of Honor (ROH) that took place on June 26, 2011.
 It was an afternoon show that began at 4pm and marked the return of ROH to the Hammerstein Ballroom for the first time since 2009.
 It was the eighth ROH event to be shown live on internet pay-per-view and is also the second Best in the World event with the first taking place in 2006.
+It was also the first ROH event overall to take place under Sinclair Broadcast Group's ownership of the promotion.

 All three Ring of Honor championships were contested for in the evening, as well as a number of other matches that are part of storylines.
 The ROH World Championship was contested in a singles match between tag team partners Eddie Edwards and Davey Richards.
 Meanwhile, the ROH World Tag Team Championship were defended by reigning champions Wrestling's Greatest Tag Team against three other teams in an elimination match.
 The final championship match saw the reinstatement of the ROH World Television Championship, now that the promotion has a television deal once again; Christopher Daniels defended the title against El Generico.